fatih/vim-go/README.md

 ## Mappings

-Below are some mappings for `.vimrc` you might find useful to improve your vim-go experience more.
-Each mapping is provided via VimL's `<Plug>` functionality to provide an additional abstraction later.
-Examples:
+vim-go has several `<Plug>` mappings which can be used to create custom mappings.
+Below are some examples you might find userful:

 Import the package under your cursor with `<leader>i` (useful if you have disabled auto import via `GoDisableGoimport`)